hugang/auto-test/README.md

       work directory to store test case file and test result file.
 ```

+- start auto-server.bat to start the server, and then run the test cases xlsm.
-2. use test cases xlsm to run the test. there is an example file [[case_template.xlsm]] in test case directory.
+there is an example file [[case_template.xlsm]] in test case directory.

 ## commands.md